 Reason two, foraging wild food helps your cultivated vegetables go farther.
 You can add most of these wild foods to lettuce or spinach to make a salad.
 They will make your salads have more interesting flavor and more nutrients.

-Reason four, foraging is fun!
+Reason four, spring foraging is fun!
 Imagine going for a walk through the countryside, or through the forest, gathering food as you go along.
 It will help you get out into nature, get some sun, and get some exercise as well!

 What can you forage in the spring?